cloudposse/docs/content/tutorials/first-aws-environment.md

 1. We've seen real world components: `tfstate-backend` and `static-site`.
 These are sharable root modules that you didn't need to configure or touch to get up and running, you just need to supply the configuration.
 We have a whole library of components (which `tfstate-backend` is one of) over at [`cloudposse/terraform-aws-components`](https://github.com/cloudposse/terraform-aws-components).
 1. We utilized `atmos` to deploy our terraform state backend for our various components and then also generate the `backend.tf.json` files to ensure our components are properly configured from a central configuration in our `stacks/` directory.
 1. You now have an example of what it looks like to organize stack configurations **for different environments and regions**.
-This is immensely important and is why SweetOps is so powerful: Our stacks centrally define our environments, where they're deployed, and how they're configured.
-In a normal engineering ecosystem that information is typically only ever in a few senior engineers heads, but with stacks we get it for free as we declare it as code.
+This is immensely important and is why SweetOps is so powerful: Our stacks centrally define our environments, where they're deployed, and how they're configured; the components are completely agnostic to their environment and only responsible for business logic.
+This separation is critical to building reusable, composable infrastructure.
+Not to mention, we ensure that critical configurations are declared as code and not just committed to the memory of a few senior engineers.

 With this knowledge, you're now ready to actually build projects on AWS using the SweetOps methodology!